Yaepiii/SLAM_Paper/README.md

 - [Multi-Session & Multi-Agent SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/Multi-Session%20%26%20Multi-Agent%20SLAM): There are some methods about Multi-Session & Multi-Agent SLAM, which may become my future research topic.

-- [NeRF SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/Laser%20SLAM/NeRF%20SLAM): This is a relatively new SLAM algorithm, which mainly integrates [NeRF](https://github.com/Yaepiii/SLAM_Paper/tree/main/Related%20Method/NeRF) ideas(very hot in 2020) into laser SLAM.
+- [NeRF SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/NeRF%20SLAM): This is a relatively new SLAM algorithm, which mainly integrates [NeRF](https://github.com/Yaepiii/SLAM_Paper/tree/main/Related%20Method/NeRF) ideas(very hot in 2020) into LiDAR SLAM.
 At present, there are few reasches, but it is a very hot and concerned direction.

 - [Object SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/Object%20SLAM): There are some methods with estimate both self-pose and object's pose, using object pose to impose the constrains to the odometry.

-- [Traditional SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/Laser%20SLAM/Tranditional%20SLAM): Without the use of advanced algorithms (such as neural networks, etc.), the pose of the robot is usually calculated by feature extraction and feature matching algorithms such as ICP.
+- [Traditional SLAM](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/Tranditional%20SLAM): Without the use of advanced algorithms (such as neural networks, etc.), the pose of the robot is usually calculated by feature extraction and feature matching algorithms such as ICP.
 It is further divided into 2D and 3D application scenarios:

-  - [2D](https://github.com/Yaepiii/SLAM_Paper/tree/main/Laser%20SLAM/Tranditional%20SLAM/2D): Just includes some classic paper, such as gmapping, cartographer, etc.
+  - [2D](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/Tranditional%20SLAM/2D): Just includes some classic paper, such as gmapping, cartographer, etc.

-  - [3D](https://github.com/Yaepiii/SLAM_Paper/tree/main/Laser%20SLAM/Tranditional%20SLAM/3D): Some typical and classic LiDAR LO or SLAM systems, which is my main research directions.
+  - [3D](https://github.com/Yaepiii/SLAM_Paper/tree/main/LiDAR%20SLAM/Tranditional%20SLAM/3D): Some typical and classic LiDAR LO or SLAM systems, which is my main research directions.

 ## [Related Method](https://github.com/Yaepiii/SLAM_Paper/tree/main/Related%20Method)